dewyze/putter/README.md

 It rhymes with gooder, not gutter.

 Putter is a tool for more easily implementing puts debugging.
-Instead of littering files with various puts statements, you can wrap an object with a follower and print out anytime a method is called on that object.
+Instead of littering files with various puts statements, you can wrap an object with a follower or watcher and print out anytime a method is called on that object.
 This will follow the object throughout its path in the stack.

 ## Installation